Cahermacnaghten: Description

 The cashel has a diameter of around 100 feet.
 The interior floor is higher than the surrounding countryside, probably as a result of accumulated occupation debris.
 The interior contains five rectangular stone buildings.

 An unusual two-storied 15th-century gatehouse gives access to the ringfort.
 Although it is now in a state of collapse, 19th- and early 20th-century descriptions and pictures are extant.

-At least four other cashels, numerous enclosures and various old field walls fill the roughly 3 km long sohallow valley running NE to SW.
+At least four other cashels, numerous enclosures and various old field walls fill the roughly 3 km long shallow valley running NE to SW.
 At the time, the area thus contained a large community and was more densely populated in the 16th and 17th centuries than it is now.

 The probable law school building has been investigated by archaeologists since 2007.
 It is a single-storied stone building with three rooms and a loft overhead.
 It likely was built at the turn of the 16th century as a non-residential place.
 A recent excavation has turned up a piece of slate with a single character inscribed upon it, which may support the assumed use as a school.